Tomás Canavery: Family

 Tomás Canavery was linked to the family of Rafael Macedo Ferreyra, a politician who was murdered by the Mazorca in 1842.
 He attended as a sponsor at the wedding of his parents, and at the baptism of his uncle Rafael Canavery.

 Among his cousins were prominent jurists, military men and also musicians like Carlos Canaveris, a pianist and guitarist, who had participated in musical ensembles with Ernesto Ponzio, and Isabel Cecilia Canavery (1881-1945), the author of the poem El cardo azul, recorded by Carlos Gardel and José Razzano for the label Odeon Records.

 Although his paternal surname is not of Irish origin, it is possible that some of his paternal ancestors were of French-Irish roots.
-Tomás Canavery was the priest who conducted the wedding of Juan Emiliano O'Leary (father of Juan O'Leary) and Dolores Urdapilleta, event celebrated on February 3, 1870 in Villa Hayes.
+Tomás Canavery was the priest who conducted the wedding of Juan Emiliano O'Leary (Juan O'Leary's father) and Dolores Urdapilleta, an event celebrated on February 3, 1870, in Villa Hayes.
 He also served as parish priest for the Irish community established in Ramallo.

-He was personal friend and comrade of Bartolomé Mitre, President of Argentina from 1862 to 1868, and Ricardo Gutiérrez, distinguished medical doctor.
-He also maintained friendship with Cornelio Casablanca, a relative in law, who served as Manager of the Spanish Bank of the Rio de la Plata.
+He was a personal friend to Bartolomé Mitre, President of Argentina from 1862 to 1868, and Ricardo Gutiérrez, distinguished medical doctor.
+He also was friends with Cornelio Casablanca, a relative in law, who served as Manager of the Spanish Bank of the Rio de la Plata.

-Tomás Canavery died on September 13, 1913 and his remains were deposited in the pantheon of the warriors of Paraguay in the Cementerio de la Recoleta.
-He was a direct descendant of Juan Canaverys (1748-1822), employed in the Court of Auditors of Buenos Aires during the Viceroyalty of the Río de la Plata, and one of the neighbors that attended the Cabildo abierto of 22 of May 1810.
+Tomás Canavery died on September 13, 1913, and his remains were deposited in the pantheon of the warriors of Paraguay in the Cementerio de la Recoleta.